 *Affiliate links below.
 Click to read my disclosure policy.

-Step 2: Start on the bottom siding and work your way up.
+- Start on the bottom siding and work your way up using a long handled brush.
 This method worked best by far!

 As you can see, the bottom siding piece is still a bit dirty.
 I left that piece mostly alone because the soil level is right next to it.
 Any rain and it will splash up and stain.
 Plus, once you plant anything in that garden, it will be completely hidden.